ethan-hann/CyberRadio-Assistant/CyberRadio.Docs/docs/quick-start/getting-started.md

 This option will enable CRA to check for updates duing its startup (while still on the splash screen initialization).
 You may want to disable this option if you find the `No Updates Available` pop-up annoying everytime the app starts up.
 But, you will have to manually check for updates using `Help > Check For Updates` menu option from time to time.

+For more information on the options available, see [Configuration](../configuration/configuration.md).

 ## Getting Help

 Most of the labels and controls across various panes and windows provide help when hovered over them.
 For example, if you hover over `Name:`, the bottom status bar will display the help entry for the text box: